Deepchavda007/Remove_Bg/README.md

 1. The user uploads an image via the Angular frontend.
 2. The image is sent to the Node.js server, which forwards the image to the Python backend.
-3. The Python backend processes the image to remove the background using machine learning.
+3. The Python backend processes the image to remove the background using deep learning.
 4. The processed image is returned to the frontend for download.

 Follow the steps in the [Python Backend Setup](https://github.com/Deepchavda007/Remove_Bg/blob/main/python_backend/README.md) for setting up the Python environment.

 ## Git Setup

-There are two branches in the repository:

-- `develop` for active development
-- `main` official branch used for production releases

 ### Cloning the repository